 You can imagine the uproar from technicians that were facing a new technology that, in the case of DSI (Direct Spark Ignition), didn’t always light off smoothly.
 What was the impact?
 Most learned how it operated and moved on.
 However, I personally know a small plumbing shop that installed one and only one gas boiler with DSI and couldn’t get it to fire properly.
 That was enough for them.
 They officially withdrew from the gas boiler business.

 Now it’s IoT (Internet of Things) and Wi-Fi technology (a facility allowing computers, smartphones, or other devices to connect to the Internet or communicate with one another wirelessly within a particular area*).
-Once again technicians need to adapt to new HVAC technology.
+Once again technicians need to adapt.

 Here’s the challenge for both technicians and HVAC service business owners.
 As you know, technology is moving faster all the time.
-If service companies and their staffs don’t keep up with the new HVAC technology, someone else will step in and take their place.
+If service companies and their staffs don’t keep up with the changes, someone else will step in and take their place.

 Who will take the place of the HVAC contractors and technicians?
 The security systems industry.
 Companies like Protect America, Guardian Protection and ADT have been in the “living space” in homes across America for years.
 They have been using phone lines and Wi-Fi to connect security systems back to central station for monitoring.
 In my opinion, a Wi-Fi thermostat, router and modem really won’t intimidate these guys.